Rishikant181/Rettiwt-API/README.md

 ## Getting started

-1. Generate credentials using [rettiwt-auth](https://www.npmjs.com/package/rettiwt-auth) package, by following these [steps](https://rishikant181.github.io/Rettiwt-Auth/#md:1-generating-credentials-as-an-api-key-for-use-with-rettiwt-api).
+1. Generate credentials using the command `npx rettiwt auth login <email> <username> <password>` in a terminal in the root of your project.
 2. The generated string is the API_KEY.
 3. Create a new instance of Rettiwt, passing in the API key as a config object:
    `const rettiwt = Rettiwt({ apiKey: API_KEY });`